Driving Basics &

 of the required emergency equipment (warning triangle, first aid kit,

-spare tire, and jack) and a parking disc.
+spare tire and jack, and safety vest) and a parking disc.
 Also, verify what type

 of fuel the vehicle uses-- many German cars use diesel, which helpfully